-Surgery for an aneurysm is performed as soon as possible.
+Surgery for an aneurysm is done as soon as possible.
 This is often within

-The surgeon reaches the brain through the skull.
-First your loved one receives anesthesia to sleep during the surgery.
-Then, after a scalp incision, small holes are made in the skull.
+Your surgeon reaches your brain through your skull.
+First, you receive sleep medicine (anesthesia) during the surgery.
+Then, after a scalp incision, small holes are made in your skull.
 The bone between the holes is cut and lifted away.
-The dura is peeled back.
-Trapped blood and CSF may be removed.
-The surgeon closes off (clips) the aneurysm.
+The membrane (dura) is peeled back.
+Trapped blood and cerebrospinal fluid may be removed.
+Your surgeon closes off (clips) your aneurysm.
 Or the artery leading to the aneurysm is sealed off (occluded).
 The dura and the piece of skull are put back in place.
-A device may be left in one of the small holes.
-This device measures pressure inside the skull.
+A device that measures the pressure inside your skull or that drains your spinal fluid may be left in one of the small holes.

-The surgeon may put a clip on the aneurysm where it bulges from the artery.
-This keeps blood from entering the aneurysm.
-As a result, future bleeding is prevented and nearby brain tissue is protected from further damage.
-The surgeon makes sure that the clip is secure before finishing the surgery.
-This method, performed through open surgery, is considered the only true cure for a brain aneurysm.
+Your surgeon may put a clip on your aneurysm where it bulges from the artery.
+This keeps blood from going into the aneurysm.
+As a result, future bleeding is stopped and nearby brain tissue is protected from more damage.
+Your surgeon makes sure that the clip is secure before finishing the surgery.
+This method is done through open surgery.
+It is considered the only true cure for a brain aneurysm.

 An endovascular procedure may be best for some aneurysms.
-This is done in an x-ray lab by a specially trained doctor (interventional neuroradiologist).
+This is done in an X-ray lab by a specially trained doctor (interventional neuroradiologist).
+Some neurosurgeons and neurologists may also do this operation.
 Anesthesia is given to block pain.
-Then a catheter is guided through the arteries from the groin to the brain.
-Platinum coils are released into the aneurysm.
-The coils cause a blood clot to form in the aneurysm, which seals it off.
-Although this is a very effective and less risky approach to treating aneurysms than open surgery, there is a slightly greater risk of the aneurysm reforming.
+Then a catheter is guided through the arteries from your groin to your brain.
+Platinum coils are put into your aneurysm.
+The coils cause a blood clot to form in your aneurysm.
+This seals it off.
+This s a very effective and less risky way to treat aneurysms than open surgery.
+But there is a slightly greater risk that the aneurysm will re-form.